 To explore whether this is in fact the case, we re-estimate the model above but interact the variables with a time identifier for the years 2012 onwards.
 The results are presented in Table 3.
 We see that many of the characteristics remain fairly stable over time.
-Notable exceptions are that private renters were equally as likely to face high housing costs as mortgaged households pre-crisis, but that they became less likely than mortgaged households to face high housing costs in the post-crisis period.
-We can also observe a narrowing of the differences across age groups, with those in the 36-45 age bracket no less likely to face high housing costs than the 18-35 age group in the post-crisis period.
-In addition, the prevalence of arrears in the post-crisis period is clear in Column 2.
+Notable exceptions are that private renters were more likely to face high housing costs than mortgaged households pre crisis, but that the reverse was true in the post crisis period.
+We can also observe a narrowing of the differences across age groups, with those in the 36-45 age bracket no less likely to face high housing costs than the 18-35 age group in the post crisis period.
+In addition, the prevalence of arrears in the post crisis period is clear in Column 2.

-In Figure 8 we use the results presented in Table 3 to plot the predicted probability that a household faces high housing costs by income decile, for the preand post-crisis periods.
-We can see that the probability of a household at the 10th percentile of the income distribution facing high housing cost increased from approximately 33 per cent between 2006-2008 to 50 per cent between 2012 and 2016.
+In Figure 9 we use the results presented in Table 3 to plot the predicted probability that a household faces high housing costs by income decile, for the pre and post crisis periods.
+We can see that the probability of a household at the tenth percentile of the income distribution facing high housing cost increased from approximately 33 per cent between 2005-2008 to 50 per cent between 2012-2015.
 Households at the median income saw little change in their likelihood of facing high housing costs between these periods.
-These developments can be reconciled to the previous data which show low income mortgage holders as those who faced a very large increase in housing payments since the onset of the crisis.
+These developments can be reconciled to the previous data which show low income mortgage holders as those who faced very large increase in housing payments since the onset of the crisis.